Machine Learning For Dummies - Luca Massaron - E-Book

 Resource scheduling:

 Many organizations need to schedule the use of resources efficiently.
-For example, a hospital may have to determine where to put a patient based on the patient’s needs, availability of skilled experts, and the amount of time the doctor expects the patient to be in the hospital.
+For example, a hospital may need to determine where to place a patient based on the patient’s needs, availability of skilled experts, and the amount of time the doctor expects the patient to be in the hospital.

 Complex analysis: